Editorial: Rio de Janeiro and Its Image Issues | The Rio Times | Brazil News

 Time will tell, and the return of multinational oil interests to the new business-friendly government, and perhaps a settling down of the favela gang leadership will help keep the streets safer for tourism.

-At the time of writing, the only crime I have personally been a victim of is some ten-year-olds pickpockets my cell phone in 2010, and some slight shakedown by some the cops.
+At the time of writing, the only crime I have personally been a victim of is some ten-year-olds pickpocketing my cell phone in 2009 late night in Lapa.
 Knock on wood.

+Unfortunately, this is very normal for Latin America and not only Rio.
+Economic cycles come and go and having lived in Argentina, Venezuela and Brazil I have seen it happen in every country/city.
+On the positive side I would say Brazil is handling this down cycle much better than the others.

+Rio will always be Rio and people will always want to go there.
+Even better if property prices drop over the next few years.
+Still way over priced compared to its neighbours.